SAP-samples/btp-setup-automator/README.md

 >
 > Once entered, you will be asked for your password, which is a **personal  access token** that you need to create in your GitHub account for your user ([checkout the instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)).
 >
-> Once this GitHub repository is public, you won't need to login anymore.
+> When this GitHub repository is public, you won't need to login anymore.

 ### Option 2: Start Docker Container With Self-Built Image

 To create the Docker image yourself you need to execute these steps:

-- Clone this GitHub repository to a local folder on your machine
+- Clone this GitHub repository to a local folder on your machine.
-- Open the local folder in a command terminal on your machine (or in VS Code)
+- Open the local folder in a command terminal on your machine (or in VS Code).
 - Build the container with the following command:

   - bash (macOS/Linux)